Display Window Preferences

 Layer List Properties

-- Font - Sets the style of the text at the bottom of the Main Display window listing the layers.
+- Font - Sets the style of the text at the bottom of the display panel listing the layers.
 Using the dropdown lists, the user can define the font, style, and size of text.

-- Color - Sets the color of the text at the bottom of the Main Display window.
+- Color - Sets the color of the text at the bottom of the display panel.

-- Show Logo in View - Sets the visibility of the logo in the Main Display.
+- Show Logo in View - Sets the visibility of the logo in the display panel.

-- Screen Position - Sets the position of the logo in the Main Display.
+- Screen Position - Sets the position of the logo in the display panel.
 This can be Lower Left, Upper Left, Upper Right, Lower Right, or Center.